epfldata/sc-public/list-dsl/README.md

 #### Allocation

-The main idea is to use an `arrays` buffer containing all arrays created within the current block, and to deallocate them at the end of the block:
+The main idea is to use an `array` buffer containing all arrays created within the current block, and to deallocate them at the end of the block:

 ```scala